bredele/cement/Readme.md

   ```html
   <span data-plugin="whatever"></span>
   ```
-  A plugin accepts the attached dom node as first argument and the plugin content as second argument.
+  A plugin accepts the attached dom node as first argument and the directive content as second argument.
+Use **[mould](http://github.com/bredele/mould)** to format the directive content and extend plugins capabilities.

   ```js
   function plugin(el, expr) {